CMakePP/CMakePPLang/docs/source/developer/function.rst

    endfunction()

 When this code is run it will introduce a function ``foo`` into the current scope.
-It is expected that users will writing CMakePP functions in CMake modules, hence usage of ``foo`` looks something like:
+It is expected that users will be writing CMakePP functions in CMake modules, hence usage of ``foo`` looks something like:

 .. code-block:: cmake